konflux-ci/architecture/ADR/0011-roles-and-permissions.md

 ### Roles
 **Contributor:** Members who interact with the workspace mostly through pull requests.
 **Maintainer:** Members who manage the workspace without access to sensitive or destructive actions.
-**Owner:** Members who have full access to the workspace including sensitive and destruction actions.
+**Admin:** Members who have full access to the workspace including sensitive and destruction actions.

 ### Roles and Permissions Table